 The five towns are all so close together, that, if you’re in good shape and the kids are willing, you can hike between them.
 Of course, this will take longer, but the views are stunning!
 Read more about hiking Cinque Terre.

-What to do in Cinque Terre with Kids
+The Best Things to do in Cinque Terre

 There is so much to do in Cinque Terre, but with the ease of transport within the region, it can be done quickly.
 Be sure to take time to relax and just soak it all in!